Setting Up Media Communications Mesh Cluster with Kubernetes#

 kubectl apply -f DaemonSet/media-proxy-tx.yaml

-This user guide outlined the steps to set up a MCM cluster, enable addons, load Docker images, label worker nodes, create resources, and deploy Media Proxy.
-By following these steps, you can configure a Minikube cluster for your MCM system.
+This user guide outlined the steps to set up a Media Communications Mesh cluster, enable addons, load Docker images, label worker nodes, create resources, and deploy Media Proxy.
+By following these steps, you can configure a Minikube cluster for your Media Communications Mesh system.

 Note: Users can simply run the deployment/setup.sh script to execute all the mentioned steps in this user guide.